tektoncd/pipeline/docs/Concepts.md

 [Kubernetes Object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#understanding-kubernetes-objects).
 Once a custom resource is installed, users can create and access its objects with kubectl, just as they do for built-in resources like pods, deployments etc.
-These resources run on-cluster and are implemeted by [Kubernetes Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).
+These resources run on-cluster and are implemented by [Kubernetes Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).

 High level details of this design: